Advancing Cycling in Central Oklahoma

 This is the state wide meeting of all things cycling.
 Speakers and presentations help to increase your knowledge about cycling in Oklahoma.
-It occurs every two years - and the next one is May 19,20 2017.
+It occurs every two years - and the next one is in the Fall of 2019.
 Click HERE for more.

 thanks to all that volunteered their time, energy and resources to make OKC a great place to ride.
 Click 2015

 Oklahoma Health Initiative